DanielMaritim/flexbox/README.md

 It enables a flex context for all its direct children.

-the order property controls the order in which they appear in the flex container
+By default the flex items(the children) are usually in order as they are placed,but the order property controls the order in which they appear in the flex container